DigixGlobal/etc-redemption/README.md

 The redemption contract allows users to claim an ETC balance by redeeming tokens that are issued to them automatically on the ETC chain.

 Each redemption token represents 1:1 equivalent of DGD balances.
-These redemption tokens are known as `DGDR`.
+These redemption tokens are known as `DGDR`, which is an EIP20 token.

 To claim ETC, holders of `DGDR` should call a method on the `DGDR` contract to burn their holdings in return of an ETC value.
 At the point of burning, the balance of `DGDR` drops to 0, and a fixed rate will be used to convert this balance into ETC.

 For example, a user has 100 DGD, gets 100 `DGDR`, and burns it for ~22.3 ETC.